 Cook on high for one hour.

-Remove from instapot and lay on cookie sheet.
+Remove from instant pot and lay on cookie sheet.

 This is the hardest step.
 The meat will fall apart.
 I usually end up transferring it with a spatula and a wooden spoon.

 I recommend lining your cookie sheet with some grill sheets or something so you don’t have scrub the cookie sheet afterward.
 This is a good opportunity to use a couple of paper towels to soak up any puddles of water you may have transferred to the cookie sheet from the instapot with the meat.

 Cover the instant pot ribs with bbq sauce

 I like to use a pastry brush to spread it, but you could probably use a spoon instead.

 Pop in the oven on high broil until the bbq sauce has caramelized.